Sun Life Financial Inc. Announces Quarterly Dividend of $0.75 (TSE:SLF)

 Sun Life Financial Inc. (TSE:SLF – Get Free Report) (NYSE:SLF) declared a quarterly dividend on Tuesday, November 28th, TickerTech reports.
-Shareholders of record on Wednesday, November 29th will be given a dividend of 0.75 per share by the financial services provider on Friday, December 29th.
-This represents a $3.00 annualized dividend and a yield of 4.29%.
-The ex-dividend date is Tuesday, November 28th.
+Investors of record on Wednesday, November 29th will be given a dividend of 0.75 per share by the financial services provider on Friday, December 29th.
+This represents a $3.00 dividend on an annualized basis and a dividend yield of 4.29%.
+The ex-dividend date of this dividend is Tuesday, November 28th.

-Several equities analysts have weighed in on SLF shares.
-TD Securities raised their price target on Sun Life Financial from C$67.00 to C$68.00 and gave the company a “hold” rating in a report on Tuesday, November 14th.
+SLF has been the topic of several recent research reports.
+Cormark upped their target price on shares of Sun Life Financial from C$72.00 to C$73.00 in a research report on Tuesday, November 14th.
+Credit Suisse Group decreased their price objective on Sun Life Financial from C$79.00 to C$77.00 in a research report on Thursday, August 10th.
 Royal Bank of Canada dropped their target price on Sun Life Financial from C$79.00 to C$76.00 and set an “outperform” rating for the company in a report on Thursday, August 10th.
-Cormark lifted their target price on Sun Life Financial from C$72.00 to C$73.00 in a report on Tuesday, November 14th.
-BMO Capital Markets lifted their target price on Sun Life Financial from C$78.00 to C$79.00 in a report on Thursday, August 10th.
-Finally, Credit Suisse Group dropped their target price on Sun Life Financial from C$79.00 to C$77.00 in a report on Thursday, August 10th.
-Three investment analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of C$74.46.
+BMO Capital Markets increased their price target on Sun Life Financial from C$78.00 to C$79.00 in a report on Thursday, August 10th.
+Finally, TD Securities lifted their price objective on shares of Sun Life Financial from C$67.00 to C$68.00 and gave the stock a “hold” rating in a research note on Tuesday, November 14th.
+Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
+According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus price target of C$74.46.

 Sun Life Financial Company Profile